Hurricane Iota heads for battered Honduras, Nicaragua

 Iota was already a record-breaking system, being the 30th named storm of this year’s extraordinarily busy Atlantic hurricane season.
 Such activity has focused attention on climate change, which scientists say is causing wetter, stronger and more destructive storms.

-The U.S. National Hurricane Center said early Sunday that Iota had maximum sustained winds of 75 mph (120 kph), making it a Category 1 hurricane.
+The U.S. National Hurricane Center said Sunday morning that Iota had maximum sustained winds of 80 mph (130 kph), making it a Category 1 hurricane.
 But, forecasters said Iota would rapidly strengthen and was expected to be a major hurricane by the time it reaches Central America.

-Iota was centered about 295 miles (475 kilometers) east of Isla de Providencia, Colombia, and was moving west at 5 mph (7 kph) early Sunday.
+Iota was centered about 275 miles (445 kilometers) east of Isla de Providencia, Colombia, and was moving west at 6 mph (9 kph) Sunday morning.
 Forecasters said Iota was expected to pass or cross over Providencia sometime Monday and then approach the coasts of Nicaragua and Honduras on Monday evening.

 The system was forecast to bring up to 30 inches (750 millimeters) of rain from northeast Nicaragua into northern Honduras.
 Costa Rica, Panama and El Salvador could also experience heavy rain and possible flooding, the hurricane center said.